-You are tuned to the most listened to Radio Talk Show in America, hosted by me, Rush Limbaugh.
+You are tuned to the most listened-to radio talk show in America, hosted by me, Rush Limbaugh.

-Live from the Southern Command in Sunny South Florida.
+So, live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

 Is it the same guy?

-I told people I almost have to recuse myself.
+I told people I almost have to recuse myself when it comes to Fox News.

-Callers have to talk about things I care about.
+Monday through Thursday, the program has to be, callers have to talk about things I care about.

 I don't want to sit here and be bored.

-But on Friday, I blur that.
+But on Friday, I blurm that.

 Throw that out.